Kodular/Documentation/docs/components/sensors/orientation-sensor.md

 Default OrientationChanged event handler.

- <p>This event is signalled when the device's orientation has changed.
-It
- reports the new values of azimuth, pich, and roll, and it also sets the Azimuth, Pitch, and roll properties.</p>
+This event is signalled when the device's orientation has changed.
+It reports the new values of azimuth, pich, and roll, and it also sets the Azimuth, Pitch, and roll properties.

- <p>Azimuth is the compass heading in degrees, pitch indicates how the device
- is tilted from top to bottom, and roll indicates how much the device is tilted from side to side.</p>
+Azimuth is the compass heading in degrees, pitch indicates how the device is tilted from top to bottom, and roll indicates how much the device is tilted from side to side.

 ## Properties